Paolo Duterte: House of Representatives (2019–present)

 Following the arrest of his father in March 2025, Duterte and his siblings filed a petition with the Supreme Court to seek the immediate release of their father, arguing that the detention violated national sovereignty and due process.
 On March 20, House Speaker Martin Romualdez approved his travel clearance for his personal trip to 17 countries until May 10, 2025, covering the congressional break and the campaign period for his reelection bid.

-On May 2, 2025, businessman Kristone John Patria filed a complaint against Duterte after an incident at a bar in Davao City last February 23 of the same year.
+On May 2, 2025, businessman Kristone John Patria filed a complaint against Duterte after an incident at a bar in Davao City last February 23, where Duterte was caught on CCTV footage brandishing a knife while head-butting Patria.

+Amid the flood control projects scandal in the Philippines, ACT Teachers Partylist Representative Antonio Tinio said that his review of 80 flood control projects worth ₱4.35 billion in Davao City showed signs of irregularity, including 62 projects that lacked details on their awarding and 10 that were not part of the General Appropriations Act.